tsturtz/portfolio/README.md

 # Portfolio

-My web development portfolio site highlighting applications I've developed and my services; there are links to my resume, code, and social media, and a contact form.
+My web development portfolio highlighting applications I've developed and my technology services.
+There is a contact form and links to my resume, GitHub, facebook, twitter, angellist, and linkedin.

 **[Live link](http://www.taylorsturtz.com)**